Lorena591/EMI-Experimental-Temperature-Variations/README.md

 ### 2.4.
 Free PZT

 The experimental tests consisted of collecting electromechanical impedance signals from the PSI-5H4E piezoelectric transducer, from *Piezo Systems*$$^\circledR$$, shown in Fig. 9.
 The geometric characteristics of this transducer are detailed in Tab.
-5. These properties are identical to those used in the experimental tests of the coupled system (beam and asymmetrical PZT), guaranteeing repeatability of the test conditions.
+5. These properties are identical to those used in the experimental tests of the coupled system (beam and asymmetrically coupled PZT), guaranteeing repeatability of the test conditions.

 <p align="center">
 Figure 9 - Piezoelectric transducer PSI-5H4E.